gdewael/maldi-nn/ZSL.md

   - 2. What is the zero-shot performance on multiple levels?
   - 3. A novel loss based on evolutionary dist. prediction?
   - 4. Impact of pre-training (Maldi Transformer & DNA VAE)
-  - 5. Model analyses (Difficult clades? / Embedding spaces? / Noise data?)
+  - 5. Model analyses (Difficult clades? / Embedding spaces? / Noise data? / Confidence of hold outs on diff lvls?)